rochmind/diversion/README.md

 # another list used for blocking
-# also used for other bespoke adlist/trackers
+# used for bespoke adlist/trackers
 denylist.txt
-# sourced from other list
+# sourced from other lists
+harvest.txt
+# urls used for harvest.txt
+url.txt
+# dedup list of harvest.txt
 output.txt
-# source urls for output.txt
-url.txt